-Stream chemistry and hydrology data in the Augusta Creek catchment: a low-relief, wetland-dominated catchment in Michigan
+Stream chemistry and hydrology data in the Augusta Creek catchment: a low-relief, wetland-rich catchment in Michigan

 Abstract

 Hydrology and chemistry data for a spatially distributed synoptic and discharge campaign in the Augusta Creek Catchment (located in southwestern Michigan).
 The spatially distributed chemistry data was collected every 2-3 weeks from October 2021 to June 2024, and includes dissolved organic carbon (DOC), nitrate, sulfate, and chloride.
 Within 24 hours of collection samples were filtered through 0.45µm cellulose acetate membrane filters.
 We measured DOC (as non-purgeable organic carbon - NPOC), using two total organic carbon analyzers with total nitrogen units (Shimadzu TOC-V CPH with a TNM-1 and autosampler ASI-V before March 9 2023 and Shimadzu TOC-L CPH/CPN with a TNM-L ROHS and autosampler ASI-L after March 9 2023).
+For our analysis, we only include DOC/NPOC data after March 9 2023, due to discrepancies between the two instruments used.
 We measured anions (Cl-, NO3-, SO42-) using an ion chromatography system (Thermo Fisher Dionex, ICS1100 and ICS1000 and AS-DV autosampler).
 Our method detection limits were: 0.02 mg L-1 for anions and 0.43 mg L-1 for NPOC.
-For values below method detection limit, we we assigned concentrations of half the limit of quantification for the purpose of calculations and analyses.
-If this data is used in the future, values below the method detection limit will need to be filtered out.
+Values that are "BDL" were below instrument detection limit.
+For values below method or instrument detection limit, we assigned concentrations of half the limit of quantification for the purpose of calculations and analyses.
+If this data is used in the future, values below the method detection limit will need to be filtered appropriately.
+Values that are NA were not analyzed.
 We collected discharge data during a period of baseflow from August 13-14, 2024 using two Sontek Flowtracker2 Acoustic Doppler Velocimeters.
+Discharge values were calculated using the Flowtracker’s mid-section method, measuring depth and velocity at ~20 stations across the stream width.
+Uncertainty in discharge (%) was also calculated by the Flowtracker instrument.
+To calculate specific discharge , we normalized our measured discharge by contributing area for each flow location.

 This data supports the paper: